Family Law

 • Special expenses, such as:

-• Diverted or unreasonably reduced income
+• Diverted or unreasonably reduced income of the paying parent

 • The payer being able to prove their lifestyle is inconsistent with their stated income